Oxford Hotel (West Baden Springs, Indiana)

-The Oxford Hotel, also known as the West Baden Springs Hotel, is a historic hotel building located at West Baden Springs, Orange County, Indiana.
+The Oxford Hotel, also known as the West Baden Springs Hotel, is a historic hotel building located at West Baden Springs, Indiana.
 It was built about 1910, and is a large three-story, rectangular, brick building.
 It features cast iron storefronts and a pitched roof with straight and stepped parapets.

 It was listed on the National Register of Historic Places in 2001.